csirianni/dotfiles/README.md

 # Dotfiles

-These are my dotfiles (for zsh, neovim, etc.)!
+These are my dotfiles for macOS!

 ## Requirements